Solids and when to start them seems to be huge debatable topic amongst parents.

 Every baby develops differently so there is no hard and fast rule when it comes to the ‘best’ time to introduce solids.
 It’s like rolling, sitting and walking – they all get their in their own time.

-Not before 4 months and around 6 months is the current World Health Organisation (WHO) recommendation.
+Not before 4 months and around 6 months

 You should NEVER introduce solids before 4 months unless under medical supervision.